VariantSync/Vatras/README.md

 #### Alternative 1: Setup via Nix

 The installation of Nix depends on your operating system.
 Head to the [NixOS website](https://nixos.org/download/) and follow the installation instructions for your system.
 Follow the download instructions for `Nix: the package manager`, not `NixOS: the Linux distribution`!
 Note that Nix is not directly available for Windows but it can be used from within Windows Subsystem for Linux (WSL2).
-When you open a WSL2 terminal terminal, you can install Nix by following the instructions for installing Nix on linux from the [NixOS website](https://nixos.org/download/).
+When you open a WSL2 terminal, you can install Nix by following the instructions for installing Nix on Linux from the [NixOS website](https://nixos.org/download/).

 When you have Nix installed on your system, open a terminal, navigate to this directory, and then simply open a Nix shell by typing
 ```shell